Yagisan/Stardew_Valley/README.md

 This mod was created to show custom NPC's on the world map using [NPC Map Locations](https://www.nexusmods.com/stardewvalley/mods/239). **It does not include any maps.**

+### Install

+1. Install the latest version of [SMAPI](https://smapi.io/).
+2. Install the latest version of [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915).
+3. Install the latest version of [NPC Map Locations](https://www.nexusmods.com/stardewvalley/mods/239).
+4. Unzip the mod folder into `Stardew Valley/Mods`.
+5. Install any custom NPCs you want to use, following the instruction on their mod pages.
+6. Run the game using SMAPI.

+### Compatibility

 **These mods are optional, and they will be skipped if they are missing.**

+Locations and tooltips are dynamically enabled for each support mod.
+For example, if you don't use Stardew Valley Expanded, you won't get those locations and tooltip on your map.

+If a mod supports an NPC with a selectable gender, only the default gender will be supported, if they share the same unique ID.

 This mod supports NPCs and Locations from: